A Development Manager who wishes to return to the life of coding, after discovering that the life of a development manager is not for them.

 - Never having the opportunity to code, and therefore feeling their technical skills atrophy.

 When the development manager finally realizes that they have had enough of the life of a manager, and wishes to return to being a software developer, The Wants-to-be-Technical Development Manager will seek an opportunity to slip back into the role of coding.
-Considering that the best development managers do also code, this should be a good thing, but all too often their time away from management has left them with inadequate skills to resume their former career path.
+Considering that the best development managers do also code, this should be a good thing, but all too often their time away from coding has left them with inadequate skills to resume their former career path.

 The problem occurs when the development team catches wind of this change in their manager’s career objective.
 Developers will often conclude that their manager abandoned being a software developer because they felt it was too difficult, then failed at being a manager, and now lacks the qualifications to be a software developer, but wishes to do so while retaining their managerial authority and compensation.
 To put it simply, they are not doing their job as a development manager, and are instead an incompetent developer.